-For the year ended December 31, 2014, Sterall ordered a total of six CoronaLuxTM units, of which one unit has been delivered, and five units are pending delivery at December 31, 2015.
-Sterall paid a non-refundable placement fee of \$236,300 for the unit delivered in 2014 and has paid a deposit of \$330,000 for the five units ordered and a balance of \$851,500 is still owed.
+In 2014, Sterall ordered a total of six CoronaLuxTM units, of which one unit was delivered during the year ending December 31, 2014, and five units are pending delivery at December 31, 2016.
+Sterall paid a non-refundable placement fee of \$236,300 for the unit delivered in 2014.
+The fee is being recognized over the term of the agreement.
+Sterall also has paid a deposit of \$330,000 for the five units ordered and a balance of \$851,500 is still owed and has been fully reserved by the Company.

 On February 22, 2014, SEER and PWS entered into an Agreement with Daniel McAteer & Associates ("DMA") to develop, permit and exploit the PWS waste destruction technology in Ireland and United Kingdom ("Limited Territory").
 The Agreement called for the formation of a Joint Venture to be owned 50% by SEER and 50% by DMA.
 In accordance with the agreement, DMA was to pay a one-time license fee of \$350,000 for an exclusive license for the limited purpose of medical waste destruction in the Limited Territory.
 On June 10, 2014 Paragon Waste (UK) Ltd ("Paragon UK", "UK Joint Venture"), was formed in accordance with the laws of Northern Ireland.
 A total of 300,100 shares were issued upon formation, 100 Ordinary A voting shares were issued, of which PWS received 50 Ordinary A shares and 300,000 Ordinary B non-voting shares were issued.
-In 2015, the Agreement with DMA was amended to where Paragon UK purchased the CoronaLuxTM unit from PWS for \$350,000.
-Operations to date of the Paragon UK Joint Venture have been limited to formation, the delivery of a CoronaLuxTM unit with a third party in the United Kingdom and application and permitting efforts with regulatory entities.
+In 2015, the Agreement with DMA was amended to where Paragon UK purchased the CoronaLux[TM] unit from PWS for \$350,000.
+Operations to date of the Paragon UK Joint Venture have been limited to formation, the delivery of a CoronaLux[TM] unit with a third party in the United Kingdom and application and permitting efforts with regulatory entities.
+As of December 31, 2016 a balance of \$176,000 is still owed and has been fully reserved by the Company.

 On March 4, 2014, PWS entered into a Licensing and Equipment Lease Agreement with eCycling International of South Carolina, LLC ("eCycling").
-The License Agreement grants to eCycling the use of the PWS Technology and the CoronaLuxTM waste destruction units for an initial term of five years and requires a payment of \$176,875 as a non-refundable initial licensing fee and distributions of 50% of net operating profits, as defined in the agreement, in lieu of continuing royalty payments for the use of the licensed technology.
-As of December 31, 2015, eCycling is still in the process of permitting the unit, and therefore, has not yet generated any NOP.
-As such, eCycling has made no payments to PWS.
+The License Agreement grants to eCycling the use of the PWS Technology and the CoronaLux[TM] waste destruction units for an initial term of five years and requires a payment of \$176,875 as a non-refundable initial licensing fee and distributions of 50% of net operating profits, as defined in the agreement, in lieu of continuing royalty payments for the use of the licensed technology. eCycling originally paid the \$176,875 placement fee to PWS and an additional \$176,875 per the amended agreement during the year ended December 31, 2016 and the revenue is being recognized over the term of the Agreement.

-NOTE 7- INVESTMENT IN PARAGON WASTE SOLUTIONS LLC, continued
+NOTE 7 - INVESTMENT IN PARAGON WASTE SOLUTIONS LLC, continued